Kosciuszko walk - Thredbo to Mount Kosciuszko

 - What to

 - Drinking water, hat, sunscreen, snacks, clothes for all weather conditions, topographic map, gps, compass, personal locator beacon

 - Please note

-- The track starts at the top of the Kosciuszko Express Chairlift, which runs 9am to 4.30pm and takes 15mins.
-For chairlift prices visit the Thredbo website.
+- The track starts at the top of the Kosciuszko Express Chairlift which takes 15mins.
+For opening hours and chairlift prices visit the Thredbo website.

 - You can also walk up Merritts Nature Track from Thredbo Village to the top of the chairlift.
 This difficult 4km track takes around 2-3 hours uphill.

 - Steel mesh walking platforms have been installed along this trail to protect the environment.
 These surfaces may be sharp.
 Running is not permitted.